You’re Witnessing A Pain Body

 The Power of Now taught me quite a few things about people, my environment, and even myself.
 One of the most intriguing concepts was that of a “pain body.”
 A pain body is (and here I’m giving you my best interpretation) a negative “fingerprint” of painful feelings associated with past events.
 It is a like a bad spirit living inside a person that explodes when it perceives pain.
 Yeah, I don’t like using “spirit” to describe it either.

-OK.
-Let’s cut the heebie-jeebie talk and let me say it again.
+Let me state it again.
 A pain body is a programmed reaction within a person, that reacts negatively to familiar events it perceives.
 When the pain body is activated, it takes over and lashes out defensively, almost without logical explanation.

-An example might be a girl flirting with you when she asks you for your number, and you say, “I dunno.
+Here is a silly but accurate example.
+An example might be a woman asking you for your number.
+In response, you say with a smile, “I dunno.
 You aren’t a stalker are you?”
-It is a playful tease and misdirection, making the girl work harder for your attention.
-It usually goes over well.
-But every once in a while you get a very serious “if that’s the way it’s going to be” reaction.
-Holy cow.
-Chances are she’s been accused of stalking, has been stalked, or identifies heavily with rejection.
+It is a playful tease and misdirection, making the person work harder for your attention.
+It should go over well.
+But every once in a while you may get a very serious “if that’s the way it’s going to be” reaction.
+Chances are this person been accused of stalking, has been stalked, or identifies heavily with stalking or rejection.
 The joke was just too close to home, or rather too close to the pain body.

 Much of what pains us is deeply woven in identity.
 When you identify with something on some level, you make yourself a target.
 Picking a political party is an example of this.
 Think of all the flabbergasted [old or young] [democrat or republican] relatives that fight to the death over a simple opinion about President Obama.
-You may think a racist joke is funny, until the next joke targets a race you’ve identified with.
+Without trying to sound too obvious, you may think a racist joke is funny, until the next joke targets a race you’ve identified with, and it changes your interpretation.
 Compliment something that someone has closely identified with, and you may elate them.
 We are limited by our identities.

 One thing to keep in mind is that many of the words and concepts taught by Eckhart Tolle (and perhaps Buddhism) are merely signposts pointing toward something which does not really have a name.
 You don’t have to believe in the existence of pain bodies to believe the psychological phenomenon exists, whatever name you decide to give it.
 I personally withhold judgement and look toward Tolle’s teachings as a way to view life through a different lens and absorb details I would have otherwise missed.